mowglix/PencilBlue-Picture-Service/README.md

 It provides two main functionalities:

 * a PencilBlue-service that allows to deliver resized pictures that are stored as "media" and which is designed to be reused in other projects
-* optionally an extended "article" visualization that shows a picture gallery below the actual article
+* optionally an extended "gallery" visualization that can be used for a custom media view

 There are mainly 3 ways how this service can be used.

-1. Have your article view enriched by a gallery showing all your media (this can be disabled)
+1. Use the GalleryService to render an HTML-Gallery using fotorama
 2. Use a dedicated media route, that allows resizing pictures to a target format by passing on parameters (this can be disabled)
 3. Use the picture-resize-service programatically for your own project.